 “My entire political career has been serving the state of Alabama, my opponent on the other hand has been a professional lobbyist for over 23 years,” said Moore.

 Despite the heated rhetoric of the primary, supporters of both Moore and Strange continue to stand behind and defend their perspective candidates.

 “Luther Strange may have lost this election tonight by insulting the great people of the state of Alabama, because there are more people right now that will vote for Judge Moore and support Judge Moore than Luther Strange,” said Moore supporter and former congressional candidate Dean Young.

-“Senator Luther Strange is a better fit, if you saw him tonight addressed the issues he wasn't going into stuff that really doesn't have anything to do with what the president and America voted for the president to accomplish,” said Strange supporter and former State Representative Perry Hooper Jr.
+“Senator Luther Strange is a better fit, if you saw him tonight addressed the issues he wasn't going into stuff that really doesn't have anything to do with what the president and America voted for the president to accomplish,” said Strange supporter and former State Rep. Perry Hooper Jr.

 The winner of Tuesday’s Republican runoff will face Democratic nominee and former United States Attorney Doug Jones in December’s general election.